Kays-R/Insurance_price_prediction/README.md

 Flow of solution:
 1) Understanding the data
-2) Determining the importance of each variable
+2) Determining the importance of each variable/ Performing EDA
-3)
+3) Handling missing values
+4)